DavidLXu/MathY/README.md

 3
 ```

-Below are some of predefined math functions, mostly elementary functions:
+Below are some of predefined math functions, mostly elementary functions: (trig functions are approximated by Taylor Series)

 ```python
 factorial(x)